-The Women’s Art Association of Canada (WAAC) is now open Monday to Wednesday 10:00 a.m. to 3:00 p.m.
-Ten persons are welcome to visit the Dignam Gallery at one time.
+The Women’s Art Association of Canada (WAAC) is now open Monday to Thursday 10:00 a.m. to 3:00 p.m.
+Twenty-five persons are welcome to visit the Dignam Gallery at one time.
 Masks are mandatory under the City of Toronto by-law no 541-2020.

 Women’s Art Association of Canada is Back in Business and Returns with Scholarship Recipients Group Show